apache/cassandra/doc/source/cql/types.rst

 User-Defined Types
 ^^^^^^^^^^^^^^^^^^

-CQL support the definition of user-defined types (UDT for short), which is basically a tuple on steroids - it's literally an extension of the class that represents a tuple.
-Such a type can be created, modified and removed using the :token:`create_type_statement`, :token:`alter_type_statement` and :token:`drop_type_statement` described below.
+A User Defined Type (UDT) is a set data fields where each field is named and typed.
+UDTs allow to store related information together within one colum.
+UDTs can be created, modified and removed using token :token:`create_type_statement`, :token:`alter_type_statement` and :token:`drop_type_statement` described below.
 But once created, a UDT is simply referred to by its name: